Deep learning networks prefer the human voice -- just like us

-Category: Environment Hits: 2A study proves that AI systems might reach higher levels of performance if they are programmed with sound files of human language rather than with numerical data labels.
+Category: Environment Hits: 4A study proves that AI systems might reach higher levels of performance if they are programmed with sound files of human language rather than with numerical data labels.
 The researchers discovered that in a side-by-side comparison, a neural network whose 'training labels' consisted of sound files reached higher levels of performance in identifying objects in images, compared to another network that had been programmed in a more traditional manner, using simple binary inputs.

 Read more https://www.sciencedaily.com/releases/2021/04/210406131947.htm